Fit RV and Proper Motion Anomaly

 using Pigeons

-[ Info: Determining initial positions and metric using pathfinder
+[ Info: Determining initial positions using pathfinder, around that location.

 ┌ Info: Found a sample of initial positions